 This course is a survey of art from the emergence of a new direction of art in the late 19th century through its various transformations to the present period.
 Close attention is paid to the social, political, and historical context from which the work has materialized.
-It is recommended that students enrolling in this course have taken ARTS 181 or ARTS 182.
-Code 3 course fee.
+Code 3 course fee